ssmaceachern-dev/mythicalmonsters/chapter3_the_marketplace.md

 The result of the Insight Test is measured against the market value of the item itself.
 A result that is greater or equal to the actual market value of the item allows a character to determine whether a vendor is trying to upsell the item.

 ## Goods & Services
 The purpose of this section is to layout how the market values of certain groups of items are determined as well as provide reference tables for interested buyers.
-The usage passage in each section describes how that items quality is influenced during play.
+The **Usage** passage in each section describes how that items quality is influenced during play.

 ### Weapons
 Weapons in the game have three additional properties compared to the average item: a Material and a Class.
 The material of a weapon is whatever material would be striking an opponent upon contact.
 A weapon’s Class determines both the size and how it's wielded.
 There are three Weapon Classes: Melee Weapons, Ranged Weapons, and Shields.

+### **Usage**
+When a weapon is used in an action and the action, when paired with vigor, results in a Minor or Major Blunder, then the quality rating of the weapon decreases by 1.

 #### **Standard Materials**
 | Material | Rarity        | Bonus                            |